 Student Counseling Center offers free, confidential counseling to currently enrolled students.
 You, as a student, can seek counseling for a variety of concerns.
 Examples of these concerns can be depression, academic difficulties, grief, relationship difficulties or stress.
-For more information for an appointment, call 253-692-4522.
+For more information or an appointment, call 253-692-4522.

-Office of the Ombudsman provides client-focused services for preventing, managing and resolving conflict among students, staff, and faculty of the University.
+Office of the Ombud provides client-focused services for preventing, managing and resolving conflict among students, staff, and faculty of the University.
 Through active participation in the mediation process, clients develop competencies for preventing, managing, and resolving future conflict.
 For further information or an appointment, call 253-692-4476.